-You will spend an increasing amount of time in school as the course progresses.
+You will spend an increasing amount of time teaching in school as the course progresses.
 The emphasis throughout will be on helping you gain progressively more confidence and competence in order to attain an increasing level of responsibility in the classroom.

 School-based work is an important part of our PGCE Programme and all of our partner schools have specially trained mentors who assist students in learning to teach.
-This mentoring programme is essential in the development of new teachers and will be a valuable asset in your training as you gain hands on experience of practising your new skill in actual classroom environments.
+This mentoring programme is essential in the development of new teachers and will be a valuable asset in your training as you gain hands on experience of practising your new skills in actual classroom environments.

 All shortlisted applicants are subject to interview.
 All offers are subject to Enhanced Disclosure and Barring Service (DBS) clearance and Occupational Health clearance.